Changissnz/selfinterest/README.md

 I'd like to take the time now to write about some of my friends in my youth back in Florida.
 There was this one guy, a Latin for sure but probably not from Mexico.
 He would always tell me when I complained about how bad life was in Florida (the heat alone is disgusting): "Richard, Florida is way better than the Caribbean and Latin America."
 And I believe him, based on what I've read on their industries.
+There was also another guy that always called himself Irish.
+He ended up becoming a Bitcoin entrepreneur, so I'm not surprised if he is actually an Australian disguised as Irish.
+A guy from high school had Polish immigrants for parents.
+Strange dude.
+I remember on several occasions, he would quietly tell me he had a thing for tall black guys.
+I was like, that's your thing, brotha, that's your thing.
 Shifting topics to this last tidbit of mine, I sometimes think I should go to church more often.
 But after one of my Latin friends told me I had to get converted to Catholicism to be a real Christian, and then move to Spain so I can be a translator for the Philippines, that was when I put my foot down and declined to go with him to church.
 Anyway, one of the great things about the USA is that